 A Qualifying Relative is someone you may be able to claim as a dependent on your tax return, based on specific IRS criteria.
 A qualifying relative can be a child, sibling, parent, or even an in-law, as long as they meet the following criteria: If all of these conditions are met, the individual may be […]

 An eligible child can be considered your dependent if they meet the following IRS requirements: The minor can be your son, daughter, stepchild, foster kid, adopted child, brother, sister, stepbrother, stepsister, half-brother, half-sister, grandchild, niece, or nephew.
-You must have contributed more than half of his or her assistance.
-The child cannot file a joint […]
+You must have contributed more than half of his or her financial support during the year.
+The child […]

 Sign up with your email to receive latest updates.